Paper Transport’s Story of Growth

 LEnnie’s Password

-1991 – 1997 Paper Transport would build its reputation and goal to “put the customer first,” and everyone would follow that motto; even Lennie and Rodger would run loads if a driver needed time off or a customer was in need.
+1991 – 1997 Paper Transport would build its reputation and goal to “put the customer first,” and everyone would follow that motto.
+Lennie and Rodger would occasionally run loads if a driver needed time off or a customer was in need.
 This helped build confidence in not only their customers but also their drivers.
 Paper Transport went on to be awarded Fort Howard Corporation’s “Carrier of the Year” in 1991, 1993, 1995, and 1996.

 2011 – 2014 In 2011, Paper Transport rang in the year by surpassing 300 power units and 1025 trailers in size.
 The company would see growth in natural gas miles.
 As they exceeded 5 million miles worth of natural gas in 2013 and by receiving Kenworth’s first full-production natural gas T680 trucks, Paper Transport would adopt fuel-saving technologies that would increase efficiency in their company.